trustoverip/spec-up-t-website/docs/developer-documentation/create-zenodo-doi.md

 ## Where you must do this

 Zenodo itself does not care which GitHub branch or repository you use.
 Here we will do this on the **`main` branch** of the **original repository**, to keep it simple.

 Do **all** of the following there:

 - Embed the DOI in the specification source (and merge that change to `main` first)
 - Create the Git tag and GitHub Release
 - Upload the release ZIP to Zenodo and publish

-Do not create the GitHub Release or the Zenodo record from a non-`main` branch or from a non-original repository.

 ## Two cases only